 Do you need nails or screws?

-- But for a large picture or mirror with a heavy frame you'll have to put screw fittings into the wall.
+- For a large picture or mirror with a heavy frame, you’ll have to put screw fittings into the wall.
 Shelves and curtain poles supporting heavy curtains also need screw fittings.

 The right fitting for the right wall

 - The type of screw fitting you need depends on the construction of the wall you’re attaching an item to.
 The walls are likely to be plasterboard, brick or breezeblock.

 - Tapping on the wall should tell you how it’s constructed.
 A hollow sound suggests the wall is plasterboard.
 A solid sound suggests brick or breeze-block.

 Check the wall before you drill

 Before drilling, check there aren’t any water pipes or electricity cables behind the wall.